Canadian units of the War of 1812: Corps of Canadian Voyageurs

 Originally raised by William McKay from among the boatmen of the North West Fur Company, to move military supplies west from Quebec and Montreal.
 The Corps numbered about 400, and was involved in several skirmishes with American raiders during the winter of 1812–1813.
 In 1813, responsibility for transport was transferred to the Commissariat, and the Corps was disbanded and reformed as the Provincial Commissariat Voyageurs.

 During the war, members of this corps took part in actions on the Saint Lawrence River, and journeyed far up the Ottawa River to reach Lake Huron.
 They had no recognised uniform and wore practical clothing as the season required.
 They also determinedly resisted any attempt to make them conform to any standard of parade ground drill.

-So vital was transportation that in 1814, when large numbers of British troops were sent to Canada, Sir George Prévost suggested converting all his Select Embodied Militia to boatmen and voyageurs.
+So vital was transportation that in 1814, when large numbers of British troops were sent to Canada, Sir George Prevost suggested converting all his Select Embodied Militia to boatmen and voyageurs.
 This plan met with disapproval from every Canadian officer.
 The Corps of Canadian Voyageurs are perpetuated in the Canadian Army by the Canadian Grenadier Guards.